-A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 January 2014, and have not been applied in preparing these financial statements.
+A number of new standards, amendments to standards and interpretations are effective for annual periods beginning after 1 January 2015, and have not been applied in preparing these financial statements.
 None of these is expected to have a significant effect on the financial statements of the Company, except for IFRS 9 Financial Instruments (2014), which becomes mandatory for the Company's 2018 financial statements.
 IFRS 9 introduces new requirements for how an entity should classify and measure financial assets, includes new requirements for hedge accounting and changes the current rules for impairment of financial assets.
 The Company does not plan to adopt these standards early and is currently assessing the impact of IFRS 9.
 The standard has yet to be endorsed by the EU.

-4.2 Reorganisation
+4.2 Reorganisation in 2014

 In December 2013, the managing board of the Company and JAB Holdings II B.V. agreed on and entered into a merger agreement, pursuant to which JAB Holdings II B.V. merged, in accordance with the rules on statutory mergers pursuant to Section 333 paragraph 1 of Book 2 of the Dutch Civil Code, into the Company as the acquiring and surviving entity, and transferred the rights to the property, rights and interests and liabilities of JAB Holdings II B.V. to the Company.
 Upon completion of the merger, JAB Holdings II B.V. ceased to exist.
-In preparation of the merger Donata Holdings B.V. contributed its whole participation in JAB Holdings II B.V. to JAB Holdings Company S.à r.l., which contributed the JAB Holdings II B.V. participation to the Company.
+In preparation of the merger Donata Holdings B.V. contributed its whole participation in JAB Holdings II B.V. to JAB Holdings Company S.à r.I., which contributed the JAB Holdings II B.V. participation to the Company.
 All preferred shares of JAB Holdings II B.V. held by the Company were cancelled.
-The merger entered into effect on 21 January 2014 one day after the execution of the deed of the legal merger and JAB Holdings II B.V. was deregistered on 21 January 2014.
+The merger and JAB Holdings II B.V. was deregistered on 21 January 2014.
 The transaction resulted in a significant increase of the asset base and equity of JAB Holdings B.V.